meghanrjones/meghanrjones/README.md

 Teaching:

+- [2024 SciPy Xarray Tutorial](https://tutorial.xarray.dev/workshops/scipy2024/index.html) - A four-hour workshop on "Xarray: Friendly, Interactive, and Scalable Scientific Data Analysis", which involved reviewing a curated set of examples that prepared students for complex real-world data analysis tasks.
 - [2023 EarthScope GMT for Geodesy course](https://github.com/GenericMappingTools/gmt-for-geodesy) - An annual short course designed
   to teach the use of GMT 6 in geodesy using UNIX shell scripting, including processing and mapping of various datasets related to geodesy.